AmigoAppAI/amigo-cli/docs/source/user/getting_started.rst

 Basic Usage
 -----------

-Start mentat with a list of files you want mentat to be able to read and edit and ask for what you want:
+Start amigo with a list of files you want amigo to be able to read and edit and ask for what you want:

 .. code-block:: bash

-  mentat file1 file2 file3
+  amigo file1 file2 file3

 You can add and remove files from context in a session with the :code:`/include` and :code:`/exclude` commands.
 For more on context see :ref:`context`.
-For a list of all commands see :ref:`commands` or enter :code:`/help` in a mentat session.
+For a list of all commands see :ref:`commands` or enter :code:`/help` in a amigo session.